seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 Initially, as seen in the uploaded pictures, the DataUtilities class had a mutation score of 88% and Range had 68%.
 This indicates that the test classes for testing the DataUtilities class was relatively effective, as a large majority of injected faults/mutants were caught by these test cases.
-Similarly, the test cases for the range class were also effective, as approximately two thirds of all injected mutants were effectively caught by our created test classes for Range.
+Similarly, the test cases for the range class were also effective, as approximately two thirds of all injected mutants were effectively caught by our created test classes.
+Additionally, mutants for class range included more equivalent mutants, or unaffecting mutants, meaning our coverage still caught important mutants (even before changes).
 This fact indicates that the initial test classes from the previous assignment were relatively extensive and effective in catching bugs.

 After adding new test cases to the existing test classes, most classes were able to achieve 100% or near 100% mutation score.
 This indicates that with a few added test cases for each class, the test classes were **very effective** at catching mutants, and thus comprised a very precise test class, and thus very effective test cases for each method and the overall system under test.